 Recommended by StoriesbySoumya.com

-One of the best things to do in Savannah, Georgia is to take a tour of the historic Owens-Thomas House & Slave Quarters.
+One of the best things to do in Savannah, Georgia, is to tour the historic Owens-Thomas House & Slave Quarters.

-Located in the heart of Downtown Savannah, Owens-Thomas House is an old, Regency-style mansion with a complicated history.
+Owens-Thomas House is an old, Regency-style mansion with a complicated history located in the heart of Downtown Savannah.
 It was built in the early 19th century and was home to George Welshman Owens, his family, and his retinue of enslaved people for more than a hundred years.
-In the 1800s, as many as 9 – 15 enslaved people lived on this property.
+In the 1800s, nineteen to fifteen enslaved people lived on this property.

-Owens-Thomas House & Slave Quarters are open every day from 10:00am – 5:00pm.
-Purchase your ticket online here and check in onsite to be part of a guided tour.
+Owens-Thomas House & Slave Quarters are open daily from 10:00 a.m. – 5:00 p.m.
+Purchase your ticket online here and check in onsite for a guided tour.
 Tours happen every 15 minutes.

 #9 – Mercer Williams House